 Most industrially produced cleaners contain ingredients that are harmful to us and to the environment.
 And for what, when basic household items do the job just as well?
 Vinegar and citric acid fight lime scale, baking soda counteracts grease und unclogs your drain, and potato peels add luster and shine.

-Your oven needs a thorough cleaning after some heavy duty baking or it’s time give those windows a scrub-down?
-Here’s the good news: You don’t need professional-grade chemical cleaning foams and sprays to get your either looking shiny again.
+Your oven needs thorough cleaning after some heavy-duty baking, or it’s time to give those windows a scrub-down?
+Here’s the good news: You don’t need professional-grade chemical cleaning foams and sprays to get either looking shiny again.
 Give these a try instead: Homemade Oven Cleaner: 3 DIY Methods Better Than Chemical Cleaners and Homemade Window Cleaner: DIY Glass Cleaner for a Streak-free Shine.

 Sewing, knitting, and crocheting are the hobbies of the moment.
-If you’re handy, patient, and the owner of a sewing machine, you’re already on your way to independence from the fashion industry.
-Clothing you produce yourself can immunize you against trend thinking and allow you to make style choices that are totally about you: your shape, your coloring, your taste, your comfort.
+If you’re patient and have access to a sewing machine, you’re already on your way to independence from the fashion industry.
+Clothing you produce yourself can immunize you against trend thinking and allow you to make style choices that are totally about you: your shape, your coloring, your taste, and your comfort.